-Our new medical school affiliation with the Icahn School of Medicine at Mount Sinai and clinical collaboration with the Mount Sinai Health System is expanding care across multiple disciplines, including cardiology, oncology, surgery, orthopaedics, and pediatrics.
+Our medical school affiliation with the Icahn School of Medicine at Mount Sinai and clinical collaboration with the Mount Sinai Health System is expanding patient care across multiple disciplines.
 It will link information systems to promote quality, continuity, and evaluation of care, as well as include the development of a robust population health enterprise, with shared resources, as part of New York State’s DSRIP initiative.